Can I Get More Alimony If My Ex Husband Remarries? No

 Here, the court may feel that it is only fair for his new wife to help support you financially since she is now benefiting from all of the assets you enabled him to acquire during your marriage.

-#3.
-For proper caring of the child
+3. For proper caring of the child

 If you have a very young child who needs to be taken care of, the court may feel that it is in the child’s best interest for you to receive more alimony.
-It is because it may be difficult to find a job that allows you to earn enough to support yourself and your child.
+In some cases, especially where legal custody of the child is awarded to the receiving spouse, courts may factor in the caregiving responsibilities when reviewing alimony.

 What happens to my alimony if I get remarried?
 I hope you will get the answer from the below video discussion: